HomeShare International

 What is homeshare?

 Homesharing enables two unrelated people to share their lives for their mutual benefit.
 A homesharer provides support and companionship to a householder in exchange for free or low-cost accommodation.
-Homeshare can benefit many people with support or housing needs.
+Learn more about homesharing.

 Who we are